tomtom828/OCAJP8-EXAM/notes.md

 - Class declared as `final` can't be inherited.
 Examples are: String, Integer, System etc. Ex class `MyString extends String` is not OK since String is final
 - Without `class Vehicle extends Car`, we will get a compilation error for `Vehicle obj = new Car();` ... and not an expection like classCastExpection
 - A constructor should have `super()` or `this()`  but not both

+### Field Accessibilty Modifiers
+- `private` - can only be accessed within the declared class itself.
+- `package-private` (i.e. nothing written) - available to any other class in the same package.
+Is NOT available to another class outside the package, not even if it the other class extends the class with the `package-private` field.
+- `protected` - can be accessed only by the subclasses in other package or any class within the package of the protected members' class.
+- `public` - can be accessed from any other classes (assuming their packages are imported).

 #### Exceptions: